-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of weekly counselling/mentoring EEF evidences the impact of social and emotional learning (+4 mths) for 3 sessions from Child Action North West to meet the identified needs of specific children in school interventions "working with individuals or small groups who are thought might benefit and have been identified with particular needs".
-Contingency fund for acute is- sues.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of weekly counselling/mentoring sessions from HCFT to meet the identified needs of specific children in school EEF evidences the impact of social and emotional learning (+4 mths) for interventions "working with individuals or small groups who are thought might benefit and have been identified with particular needs".
+3 Contingency fund for acute issues.
 Based on our experiences, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £51,895
+Total budgeted cost: £46,260

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year